Norway–European Union relations: European Union membership debate

-The EU membership issue crosses the traditional left–right axis in Norwegian politics.
+The EU membership issue crosses Norwegian politics's traditional left–right axis.
 Since the Labour Party lost its dominance in Norwegian politics, all governments have been a coalition of several political parties.
-Because the issue almost certainly would break up any conceivable government coalition (except maybe a grand coalition of Labour and the Conservatives), no government has raised the subject and no opposition party has stated any desire to do so either.
+Because the issue almost certainly would break up any conceivable government coalition (except perhaps a grand coalition of Labour and the Conservatives), no government has raised the subject, and no opposition party has stated any desire to do so either.

-Disagreements on this issue have been known to create divisiveness within families and local communities.
+Disagreements on this issue have created divisiveness within families and local communities.
 Although there is a general pattern that urban communities favour membership and rural communities do not, there have been vocal minorities in every area of Norway.

 Complicating the matter has been that a great variety of political and emotional factors have been raised in the debate.
-Radical socialists oppose membership because of an opposition to conservative economic and political forces that concern them within Europe; opponents on the right are concerned about an infringement on Norwegian culture; and others are opposed in principle to compromising Norwegian sovereignty.
-On 9 April 2022, Governing Mayor of Oslo, Raymond Johansen, has hoped that it is the time for EU membership debate, stating, "the EU is not only our best guarantor of peace and democracy.
+Opponents of EU membership on the left do so because of opposition to conservative economic and political forces that concern them within Europe; opponents on the right are concerned about an infringement on Norwegian culture; and others are opposed in principle to compromising Norwegian sovereignty.
+On 9 April 2022, Governing Mayor of Oslo Raymond Johansen hoped that it was the time for EU membership debate, stating, "The EU is not only our best guarantor of peace and democracy.
 It is also the best answer we have to many of the challenges facing Norwegian society."

 Norwegian political parties' positions

 Currently, parties supporting or opposing EU membership are to be found in both right-wing and left-wing coalitions: as a result, most governments contain pro- and anti-EU elements.
-To avoid further debates concerning EU membership, anti-EU parties usually require "suicide paragraphs" in government-coalition agreements, meaning that if some party in the coalition officially begins a new debate on EU, the government will fall.
+To avoid further debates concerning EU membership, anti-EU parties usually require "suicide paragraphs" in government coalition agreements, meaning that if any party in the coalition officially begins a new debate on EU membership, the coalition government will be dissolved.
 This has been true for both the previous centre-right Bondevik government and the centre-left Stoltenberg government.

 Opinion polling

-On average, Norwegian voters are opposed to Norwegian membership in the European Union.
-Polling averaged over a 10-year period shows around 70% of Norwegians voters are opposed to EU membership.
+On average, Norwegian voters oppose Norwegian membership in the European Union.
+The average polling results since 2022 indicate that around 55% of Norwegian voters oppose EU membership, although the most recent polling has shown this fall under 50% (see below).

-According to the most recent polling data, the majority of the Norwegian voters remain opposed to EU membership.
+According to 2023 polling data, most voters remain opposed to EU membership.
+However, many Norwegians are changing their position on future membership due to the Russian invasion of Ukraine.
+This trend has continued and after both opponents and supports of Norwegian EU membership reached the same level of approximately 40%, 63% of Norwegians now say they want another referendum on EU membership.